imatic/data-bundle/README.rst

    services:
        ExportActiveUsersHandler:
-           arguments:
+           arguments:s
                - '@app.user_exporter'
                - '@imatic_data.doctrine.query_executor'
            tags:
                - { name: 'imatic_data.handler', alias: 'export_active_users' }

 Then we can run the command via `command executor <Data/Command/CommandExecutor.php>`_.
 First argument of the command is handler alias (specified when registering handler in the container), second argument is optional and specifies options passed to the handler).

 .. sourcecode:: php